NCERT Solutions For Class 10 Science Chapter 2 – Get Free PDF

 Solution: We can identify the content in each of the test tubes using red litmus paper.
 This can be done by noticing the colour change of the red litmus paper.

-- If the red litmus paper changes to blue colour the solution is a basic solution.
+- The solution which turns red litmus to blue contains a basic solution.

-- If the red litmus paper changes to red colour the solution is acidic solution.
+- The solution from the test tube which turns blue litmus paper to red will be the acidic solution.